gottacatchenall/dissertation_prospectus/prospectus.md

 \pagebreak
 # Literature Overview

-- Spatial ecology Literature
+## Spatial Ecology Literature
-    - macarthur and wilson
+- MacArthur and Wilson
 - levins
 - continuous space
     - SDMs, lattices

-- Community ecology
+## Community ecology
 - early dynamical models of communities
     - LV, Levins, Macarthur and wilson
 - Neutral
     - hubbell and Neutral
     - nearly neutral
 - metacommunities
     - early
     - Poisot 2014
     - Joint SDMS

-- Models, and what they can do
+## Models, and what they can do
 - inference, prediction, forecasting, estimation, hypothesis-testing
 - what type of models have we seen in spatial and community ecology?
     - determinstic, mechanistic models
         - LV, TIBG, Classic Metapop Theory
     - Off the shelf statistical tests
 - what can simulation models do for spatial community ecology?
     - complexity and stochasticity across scale
     - higher sample size than experiments
     - historically this has cons: parameter numbers, fitting complex models to data is difficult
     - ABC
         - simulation results as a likelihood function

-- What questions are relevant and remain unaddressed?
+## What questions are relevant and remain unaddressed?

+Dang i'm just chillin

 - Forecasting
 - How do shifts in landscape structure affect biodiversity that can exist in that landscape?

-Dang i'm just chillin

 \pagebreak

-# The Model
+# Models and Data

 For models to interface with the world, they must make predictions, $y$ based on observables,
 $\hat{x}$ and parameter values $\theta$. $y = f(\hat{x}, \theta)$.

+Example: a species distribution model maps environmental conditions, $\hat{x}$, to predictions about species occuarance, $y$.
+Yet, to fit this model y = $f(\hat{x}, \theta)$, we need some observed instances of both environmental conditions $\hat{x}$ and species occupancy $\hat{y}$ in order to estimate $\theta$.

+Then, we estimate $\theta$ using a variety of methods in both frequentist and Bayesian worlds, yet what the vast majority of these methods have in common is that they estimate $\theta$ by using a likelihood function,
-Most models do this via a likelihood function, $\mathbb{L}(\hat{x}, \theta)$.
+$\mathbb{L}(\hat{x}, \theta)$.

-In a frequentist world, the likelihood function is everywhere, maximum likelihood one of the most popular algorithms for estimating parameters in frequentist models.
+In a frequentist world, the likelihood function is everywhere.
+Most off-the-shelf statistical 'tests' are simply a likelihood function that can be package a likelihood function maximum likelihood one of the most popular algorithms for estimating parameters in frequentist models.

 Similarly, in a Bayesian world, the likelihood function is essential to the application of Bayes' theorem to inference, i.e.

-$$ P(\theta | \hat{x}) = \frac{P(\hat{x} | \theta) P(\hat{x})}{Pr(\theta)} = \frac{\mathbb{L}(\hat{x}, \theta)}{\int_\Omega Pr(\theta) d\Omega}$$
+$$ P(\theta | \hat{x}) = \frac{P(\hat{x} | \theta) P(\hat{x})}{P(\theta)} = \frac{\mathbb{L}(\hat{x}, \theta)}{\int_\Omega P(\theta) d\Omega}$$

+Likelihood functions are in the realm of the analytic.
+Even for stochastic processes, we a limited by our ability to describe analytic likelihood functions that can be quickly computed to fit models.

 It has long been difficult to describe a likelihood function for a stochastic model of a complex system.
 However, modern computational power enables us to simulate many replicates of stochastic simulation models, and via the central limit theorem, we can treat the distribution of simulation model outcomes as approaching the likelihood function as the number of replicates increases.
 This is the central premise of Approximate Bayesian Computation, which has seen extensive use in population genetics, and show much promise in ecology.

 Here we describe a model of metacommunity dynamics over time.